sflavelle/writing/Shorts and One-Shots/JevilxReader Stories/A Human in Monster Clothing.md

 You sighed, and rolled your eyes, nodding your head back toward the rear of the lab.
 "She's in one of the exam rooms with Mettaton."

-You made to return to your work, but she interrupted you, again moving your head up with the side of her spear.
-"It's you, isn't it?"
-She growled.
+You made to return to your work, and missed how she rised an eyebrow at you. "...good on Alphys for finally hiring an assistant.
+Stars knows she needs one with everything she does for us.
+Hey, make sure she doesn't push herself too hard, alright?"

+"Yes ma'am," you replied simply, resuming your disassembly.

+You heard her walk past, and a door slide open and shut.

 ---